Lee Terry: Congress

+Controversy

 During the United States federal government shutdown of 2013, Terry refused to give up his salary.
 He was asked if he would continue to collect his paychecks and replied, "dang straight".
 He said that he needed his paycheck to pay for his "nice house" and his child's college education, adding that "we cannot handle it.
 Giving our paycheck away when you still worked and earned it?
 That's just not going to fly."

 He later apologized for the statement and said he would put his salary on hold.
 Terry voted to pass a clean CR and end the government shutdown.